emitter-io/python/README.md

 * `ttl` is the time to live of the key. `0` means it never expires (Optional | `Int` | Default: `0`)

 To handle keygen responses, see the [`.on_keygen`](#on_keygen) property.
+Requesting a keygen with an extendable channel creates a private channel.

 -------------------------------------------------------
 <a id="link"></a>